 (3) supporting the Vietnam Ministry of Health to develop policies and regulations that support quality medical education and medical care such as systems of accreditation and licensing.

-- Hanoi PAC Program Jun 29, 2017 Case discussion ARV treatment failure workshop
+- Son La Program Aug 24, 2017 Case discussion - ARV treatment failure workshop